OrangoMango/LogicSimulator/README.md

 # ![icon](icon.png) LogicSimulator
-This is a simple logic gate simulator made in Java using the JavaFX framework.
+This is a simple circuit simulator made in Java using the JavaFX framework.

 # Features
 ## Building blocks